sjchiass/website/content/week33.md

 ![Cases' time series]({static}images/updates/33/timeseries.png)

-As you can see above, the case heats and stay hot for the duration of the test.
+As you can see above, the case heats up and stays hot for the duration of the test.
 The data isn't that great to figuring out how much heat the case dissipates.
 (I should come up with a measure of this bias, actually.)

-The new script lets the case heat up to maximum then lets it cool down to a minimum.
+The new script lets the case heat up to a maximum and then lets it cool down to a minimum.
 It waits 30 seconds before "declaring" the minimums and maximums.
 It does this for two hours.
 Here is the data.
 As you can see, much fairer to the closed cases.

 ![Cases' time series improved]({static}images/updates/33/time_series_better.png)